Sustainable Development Goals

-The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States, provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
-The 17 Sustainable Development Goals (SDGs) represent the urgent call for action by all countries to realize the 2030 Agenda.
+The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States, provides a shared blueprint for peace and prosperity, for people and the planet, now and into the future.
+The 17 Sustainable Development Goals (SDGs) represent an urgent call for action by all countries to realize the 2030 Agenda.

-Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world.
+Gender equality is not only a fundamental human right but a necessary foundation for a peaceful, prosperous and sustainable world.
 Therefore, achieving gender equality and women’s empowerment is integral to the entire 2030 Agenda.
-While SDG 5 specifically targets gender equality, ten additional goals include gender-specific benchmarks, acknowledging the interconnection between women’s empowerment and a better future for all.
+While SDG 5 specifically targets gender equality, 10 additional goals include gender-specific benchmarks, acknowledging the interconnections between women’s empowerment and a better future for all.

-As the lead United Nations agency for gender equality and women’s empowerment, UN Women’s Strategic Plan 2022-2025 principles, priorities and Integrated Results and Resources Framework (IRRF) are fully aligned with the 2030 Agenda and the SDGs.
-There are 14 SDG indicators at the impact and outcome levels of the IRRF, including 10 indicators pertaining to SDG 5 for gender equality.
+As the lead United Nations agency for gender equality and women’s empowerment, UN Women has fully aligned the principles, priorities and Integrated Results and Resources Framework of its Strategic Plan 2022–2025 with the 2030 Agenda and the SDGs.
+The framework has 14 SDG indicators at the impact and outcome levels, including 10 pertaining to SDG 5.

-UN Women is also co/custodian for six of the SDG indicators, meaning that UN Women is co/responsible for collecting data and monitoring those indicators.
-The principle of leave no one behind (LNOB) is also deeply anchored in UN Women's work.
-Learn more about LNOB here.
+UN Women is a custodian or co-custodian for six SDG indicators.
+It is responsible or co-responsible for collecting data and monitoring the indicators.
+The 2030 Agenda principle of leaving no one behind is deeply anchored in UN Women's work.
+Learn more here.

 are included in UN Women's Strategic Plan 2022-2025

 are SDG indicators out of 11 impact indicators in UN Women's Strategic Plan 2022-2025